hat-chefCheck growth medium

 Summary

 Now you know the particle contribution from the growth medium.
-Proceed to the next step to calculate the volume of starter culture needed to inoculate the growth curve flask.
+Next, measure the bacterial concentration in your starter culture.

 circle-info